graphql/graphql-spec/spec/Section 2 -- Language.md

 - ExecutableDefinition
 - TypeSystemDefinitionOrExtension

+A GraphQL Document describes a complete file or request string operated on by a GraphQL service or client.
+A document contains multiple definitions, either executable or representative of a GraphQL type system.

+### Executable document

 ExecutableDocument : ExecutableDefinition+

 ExecutableDefinition :

 - OperationDefinition
 - FragmentDefinition

-A GraphQL Document describes a complete file or request string operated on by a GraphQL service or client.
-A document contains multiple definitions, either executable or representative of a GraphQL type system.

 Documents are only executable by a GraphQL service if they are {ExecutableDocument} and contain at least one {OperationDefinition}.
 A Document